guard/listen/README.md

 ### Ignore / ignore!

-`Listen` ignores some directories and extensions by default (See DEFAULT_IGNORED_DIRECTORIES and DEFAULT_IGNORED_EXTENSIONS in Listen::Silencer).
+`Listen` ignores some directories and extensions by default (See DEFAULT_IGNORED_FILES and DEFAULT_IGNORED_EXTENSIONS in Listen::Silencer).
 You can add ignoring patterns with the `ignore` option/method or overwrite default with `ignore!` option/method.

 ``` ruby